-Perspective | This Christmas, I received a gift that definitely wasn’t on my list: covid
+Perspective | This Christmas, I received a gift that definitely wasn’t on my list: Covid

 The first covid summer.
 The second covid summer.
 The second covid Christmas.
 This is getting old.
 Even before I felt physical omicron fatigue, I was feeling mental covid fatigue.

 I wasn’t sure whether to share the news of my covidity.
 I worried some people would see it as proof that vaccines and boosters don’t work.
 I think the opposite.
-If this is all that I experience — a stuffy nose, some aches — I got off lightly, especially compared to people struck with covid earlier in the pandemic and to health care workers, who have been on a roller coaster since March 2020.
+If this is all that I experience — a stuffy nose, some aches — I got off lightly, especially compared to people struck with covid earlier in the pandemic and to health-care workers, who have been on a roller coaster since March 2020.
 If you won’t get boosted/wear a mask/stay home for yourself, do it for them.

 As I write this, it’s quiet in the house.
 The kids have all left, back to their respective cities.
 In the end, none of them caught covid from me.
 Neither did my wife, Ruth.
 Like I said, we were lucky.